 Master of Health Sciences

 The Master of Health Sciences (Nursing/Midwifery Education) aims to provide students with the necessary knowledge and skills to become effective teachers/facilitators of student/client learning in both higher education and clinical settings.
 Theoretical and philosophical underpinnings of nursing practice; research methodology; practice development and conduct of research form the framework for reflection on practice and exploration of aspects of practice.
 Specialist modules address teaching methods, facilitating learning, assessment strategies and curriculum development.

 The programme is part-time over two years and is delivered in a blended format.
 Blended learning is an innovative teaching strategy which involves a combination of face-to-face and on-line learning.
 This means that learning/teaching is delivered on-line through Blackboard, an interactive learning system which connects directly to the University from your home computer.
 Face-to-face learning/teaching takes the form of 2 or 3 workshops (depending on the module) each semester.
 Students will therefore attend for 2 or 3 days a semester, plus and orientation day prior to the commencement of the first year.

 All applicants must meet the following entry requirements:

-2. Be a registered nurse or midwife on the General, Mental Health, Midwifery or Learning Disability Nurse divisions of the active Register maintained by An Bord Altranais agus Cnáimhseachais na hÉireann; OR hold a professional nursing qualification deemed to be equivalent by NUI Galway;
+3. Be a registered nurse or midwife on the General, Mental Health, Midwifery or Learning Disability Nurse divisions of the active register maintained by An Bord Altranais agus Cnáimhseachais na hÉireann; OR hold a professional nursing qualification deemed to be equivalent by NUI Galway;

-4. Have practised as a nurse/midwife for three years postregistration;
+4. Have practised as a nurse/midwife for two years post- registration;

 2 years, part-time